Preventative Search and Rescue: The Solution to the SAR Crisis

 If you’re charged and ready to help fix this situation, there are things you can do to make an impact.
 Here are three ideas to get you started.

 First: Consider becoming a patron of The Next Summit.
-For only $3/month you’ll help me create new articles, guides, infographics, and webinars focused on preventative search and rescue topics.
-Your support helps with content creation (web hosting, graphic design, research) as well as sharing it with the public (social media, email marketing, webinars).
+For only $3/month, you’ll help me create new articles, guides, infographics, and webinars focused on preventative search and rescue topics.
+Your support helps with content creation (web hosting, graphic design, research) and sharing it with the public (social media, email marketing, webinars).

-Second: Write to your state legislator or give them a call and tell them you want to see increased state funding for preventative search and rescue efforts and public outdoor safety education.
-Remember to emphasize your priority is prevention efforts, as many legislators may not understand the difference yet between preventative search and rescue and more general search and rescue efforts.
+Second: Please write to your state legislator or call them and tell them you’d like increased state funding for preventative search and rescue efforts and public outdoor safety education.
+Remember to emphasize your priority is prevention efforts, as many legislators still need to understand the difference between preventative search and rescue and more general search and rescue efforts.

 Third: Get involved in one of the many groups active in this area.
 Become a Peak Steward with the Colorado Fourteeners Initiative or join the Conservation Working Group with the Colorado Mountain Club.
-This is the best way to actively participate and engage in preventative search and rescue programming, while also introducing you to an amazing network of like-minded people.
+This is the best way to actively participate in preventative search and rescue programming while also introducing you to a fantastic network of like-minded people.

 Preventative search and rescue is the solution to our search and rescue crisis in Colorado

-The number of people moving to Colorado continues to go up, and 80% of newcomers express a desire to spend significant time outdoors recreating.
-Unless we match this increase in outdoor demand with a proportionate increase in education, we can expect to see a similar increase in our search and rescue demand.
-Preventative search and rescue programs can help prevent these extra missions, saving lives (both volunteer and victims), saving resources, and making the mountains a safer place for all.
-Get started today as a supporter of The Next Summit, by speaking with your representatives, and by getting active with a local outdoor education organization.
+The number of people moving to Colorado continues to increase, and 80% of newcomers express a desire to spend significant time outdoors recreating.
+Unless we match this increase in outdoor demand with a proportionate increase in education, we can expect a similar increase in our search and rescue demand.
+Preventative search and rescue programs can help prevent these extra missions, saving lives (both volunteer and victims), protecting resources, and making the mountains safer for all.
+You can start today as a supporter of The Next Summit, by speaking with your representatives and by getting active with a local outdoor education organization.
 We can do this, but only with your support.
 Safe travels on the trails!